 From one of the largest to one of the smallest, Jermyn Street Theatre specialises in intimate arthouse productions, and is the perfect destination for culture vultures.
 Located in the basement of 16b Jermyn Street, the building used to house the glamorous Monseigneur Restaurant and Club in the 1930s and was converted into a theatre in the 1990s by Howard Jameson and Penny Horner.

 Artistic Director Tom Littler is famous for encouraging the staging of outstanding contemporary pieces, rare revivals, and innovative reimaginings of old classics, and the nature of the space means that audiences get an unusually intimate experience with every performance.
 Its Jermyn Street location also places it near a selection of fine restaurants, with famous steakhouse Rowley’s across the road, and the international culinary delights of St James’s Market just moments away.

-The Theatre has many must-see productions showing in the next few months.
-For the rest of September, the public are invited to experience “About Leo”, an enthralling drama about the artist Leonora Carrington.
-In the following months, the theatre will also present “Parents’ Evening” an acclaimed comedy about modern marriage and parenthood, “Billy Bishop Goes to War” a true story that explores the complexities of heroism in Britain’s colonial past, and “Burke and Hare”, an uproarious comedy about a truly wicked way to make money.
+The Theatre has presented many must-see productions including “About Leo”, an enthralling drama about the artist Leonora Carrington.
+“Parents’ Evening” an acclaimed comedy about modern marriage and parenthood, “Billy Bishop Goes to War” a true story that explores the complexities of heroism in Britain’s colonial past, and “Burke and Hare”, an uproarious comedy about a truly wicked way to make money.

 Visit the Jermyn Street Theatre’s website for their latest innovative show.